 The Latit is a selection of high-yield varieties in India, developed by the Indian Council of Agricultural Research (ICAR).
 A mature tree is up to 5 to 30 feet tall.

 Like other Indian guava cultivars, Latit can produce fruits throughout the year.
-The fruit of this type is saffron yellow shading with a red tinge, typically scaling in 0,4 pounds.
-Significantly, latit can reach a yield of 220 pounds per plant per annum.
+The fruit of this type has saffron yellow shading with a red tinge, typically scaling in 0.4 pounds.
+Significantly, Latit can reach a yield of 220 pounds per plant every year.

-Pink-fleshed fruits are round in shape and bring out a balanced taste between acidic and sweet.
+Pink-fleshed fruits are round in shape and bring out a balanced taste between acidity and sweetness.
 Jam of this guava variety is a heavenly delight to a sweet tooth.

 17. Taiwan Pink